Key to the Animals

 other than Allah is acceptable.
 As you might expect, halal meat is

-are really big on pig and chicken.
-Beef and fish are also used, and
+Buddhists) are really big on pig and chicken.
+Beef and fish are also

-Lamb in the Muslim regions.
-In the Southeast, so is everything else -
+used, and Lamb in the Muslim regions.
+In the Southeast, they'll stop at

-restaurants were promoting rat, because they'd already served all the
+there were promoting rat, because they'd already served all the snakes

 Chinese Buddhists are expected to be strictly vegetarian.
 This is